khushveerk/Cloud-computing-/README.md

 remove the container

 # Building a Web Page to Serve on Nginx

 mkdir -p ~/docker-nginx/html

 Create a new directory for your website content within the home directory

 cd ~/docker-nginx/html
 by this you navigate into this

 vi index.html
-now press i and write your code in html like
+now press i and write your code in html

-Screenshot 2024-09-10 225017

 then press ctrl+c then shift+colon then write wq and enter

-docker run --name docker-nginx -p 80:80 -d -v ~/docker-nginx/html:/usr/share/nginx/html nginx Linking the Container to the Local Filesystem
+docker run --name docker-nginx -p 80:80 -d -v ~/docker-nginx/html:/usr/share/nginx/html nginx

+Linking the Container to the Local Filesystem

 open your public ip in browser you will see as the content as your html code